adolfosilva/tor2torrent/README.md

 ## License

-py3createtorrent is licensed under the GPL 3.0 license.
-See py3createtorrent-0.9.5/gpl-3.0.txt for details. tor2project.py is licensed under the GPL 3.0 license.
+Both py3createtorrent and tor2project are licensed under the GPL 3.0 license.
 See LICENSE for details.

 ## Contact